What is Tax Planning: A Comprehensive Guide (2023)

 Take advantage of employer sponsored tax breaks

 You don’t need financial professionals to tell you that it’s good to contribute to your 401k.
 The good news is that you get more than just tax benefits by maxing out your employee benefits.
-Let’s look at a few common examples.
+Let’s look at a few common examples of workplace sponsored tax breaks.

 Employer-sponsored savings plans

 From an employee’s standpoint, there isn’t a whole lot of difference between the two.
 Most people should have at least one type of plan.
-And if you have the cash flow (from adjusting your withholdings), then you should put a little into it.
+And if you have the cash flow (from adjusting your withholdings), then you’ve already got a way to increase your savings.

 The bonus is that many employers make matching contributions to their employees’ retirement plans.
 Even if you can’t afford to contribute the maximum amount each year, you should contribute enough to receive the full match.